 IoT Applications in Education

 IoT can help us make education more accessible in terms of geography, status, and ability.
 There are boundless opportunities to integrate IoT solutions into school environments.
-Let’s explore some different use cases.
+Let’s explore some different Applications.
 They will serve as a solid foundation on which to build a broader understanding of IoT applications in education.

 1. Foreign Language Instruction